AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Valkyries gain an additional 10 SP for every 60 SP restored. | 5
-Max SP increases by 30. | 5
-Deployed Valkyries Total DMG increases 15%.
-This effect is negated 5s after taking DMG.
-Triggering it again resets the duration. | 10
+Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
+Triggering it again resets the duration. | 5 Valkyrie deals 20% more Total DMG for 8s when enemies are Frozen or Bleeding.
+Triggering it again resets the duration. | 10 For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
+2 stacks max.
+Duration: 15s.
+Triggering it again resets the duration. | 15

 !!! note
-    Effective for 6.1.
+    Effective for 6.1 2nd Half.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: